krbnite/krbnite.github.io/_posts/2018-01-29-Scraping-Instabilities.md

 ---
-title: Selenium Instabilities
+title: Scraping Instabilities
 layout: post
 ---

-Last year I developed a lot Selenium scripts in Python to scrape various social media and data collection platforms.
+Last year I developed a lot Selenium/BeautifulSoup scripts in Python to scrape various social media and data collection platforms.
 It was a lot of fun, and certainly impressive (try showing someone how your program opens up a web browser, signs in to an account, navigates to various pages, clicks on buttons, and scrolls aroun without impressing them!).